Overview

 Use the asset lifecycle, identity, and policy pages first for token creation, investor onboarding, claim topics, trusted issuers, or transfer restrictions.

-Use a capability page when the token or workflow subject already exists and the question is about the extra operation DALP runs around it.
+Use a capability page when the token or workflow subject already exists and the task concerns the extra operation the platform runs around it.

 ## Next pages by review question [#next-pages-by-review-question]